 Unlike a normal mortgage, you don’t have to make any monthly repayments.
 Instead, the interest is added to your loan and it’s all paid off through the sale of your home when you pass away or move into permanent care.

-Find out more about lifetime mortgages and, if you think you might like to go ahead, we’ll put you in touch with an independent Age Partnership financial adviser who’ll explain everything first.
+Find out more about lifetime mortgages and, if you think you might like to go ahead, we’ll put you in touch with an expert Age Lifetime financial adviser who’ll explain everything first.

 Other ways of releasing equity from your house